-Mass is celebrated in the Abbey Church at the beginning and end of every term and on Feast Days, and all pupils are expected to attend.
+Mass is celebrated in the Abbey Church at the beginning and end of every term and on Feast Days.
 Pupils in every year group take part in a retreat day away from school once a year.
 This provides them with the opportunity to reflect on their faith, to think about who they are and to begin to discern their future path.

 Charities and outreach

 Pupils of all ages get involved with the St Vincent de Paul Society (SVP), which works to help those in need in the local community.
 Each year SVP members undertake a range of activities including working as MENCAP volunteers, helping at a soup kitchen, entertaining the elderly and raising awareness of those in need.

 Sixth Form Community Service